claire-west/svstudio-manual/docs/daw-integration/plugin.md

 Refer to your DAW's user manual for instructions on adding a plugin to your DAW and routing plugin output to the mixer.
 The plugin will be listed in your DAW as "Synthesizer V Studio Plugin" by Dreamtonics Co., Ltd.

-DAWs that support the ARA2 protocol will have [enhanced integration with Synthesizer V Studio](ara-plugin.md).
+DAWs that support the ARA2 protocol will have access to [enhanced integration with Synthesizer V Studio](ara-plugin.md).

 !!! warning